 If I were forced to choose one, I’d lean towards Mondly simply because it offers cheaper subscriptions.

 There are plenty of better alternatives to Mondly and Rosetta Stone.
 I’d suggest looking at what else is on offer if you’re trying to decide on a language course for you.
-Check out the table below for our recommendations on the best online tools based on the language you want to learn.

 What I like about each platform: